 They’re as beautiful as they are dangerous, which makes it even more important that you know how to handle them properly.

-The National Council on Fireworks Safety recommends that you only buy your fireworks from reputable stands and stores, and that you check your state and city laws about setting off your own fireworks.
+The National Safety Council recommends, if fireworks are legal where you live, you only buy your fireworks from reputable stands and stores and that you check your state and city laws about setting off your own fireworks.

 Also, be sure that an adult is supervising the fireworks at all times.
 They’re definitely not safe for the little ones!
 Having a bucket of water and a functioning hose nearby are other safety precautions that they recommend.